MaxTheMooshroom/MaxTheMooshroom.github.io/splice/index.md

   - [ ] Improvements.
 - [ ] Iteration 2
   - [ ] Improvements.
+- [ ] Create an OS interface for PlayStation and XBox
 - [ ] Use the gamestate hooks to implement AMPM and SSNP
   - [ ] AMPM
   - [ ] SSNP